The Bell’s Circular Walks and More

 THE BELL AT SKENFRITH’S CIRCULAR WALKS ARE:

-A Woodland Wander of either 2 miles or 4 miles with two climbs and provides good shade if taken on a hot summer’s day.
+A Woodland Wander of either 2 miles or 4 miles with two climbs, provides good shade if taken on a hot summer’s day.
 Mistletoe is quite common in this part of Britain and very evident on this walk.
 Click on the walk to download and print.

 We ask that walkers please read the important information above before walking in the area